mseminatore/TeslaJS/README.md

 # Samples

-Several samples are provided in the Examples directory.
+A number of samples are provided in the Examples directory.
 These demonstrate some basic usage scenarios for the library.
 To use the samples first:

     cd Examples